 All you have to do is move your own web pages to the appropriate folder.
-If you followed the Apache quick-start guide, your web pages belong in this folder:
+For Apache via XAMPP it would be:

 First, remove the files that are already in those folders.
 It's not smart to leave "default" files lying around.
 What if a security problem was found with one of these common files?
 Then your website would be vulnerable.